Use mail flow rules to set the spam confidence level (SCL) in messages in Exchange Online

 Bypass spam filtering: The messages will skip spam filtering.
 Other features in EOP are not affected (for example, messages are always scanned for malware).

 Be very careful about allowing messages to skip spam filtering.
 Attackers can use this vulnerability to send phishing and other malicious messages into your organization.
 The mail flow rules requires more than just the sender's email address or domain.
 For more information, see Create safe sender lists in EOP.

 0 to 4: The message is sent through spam filtering for additional processing.

 5 or 6: The message is marked as Spam.
 The action that you've configured for Spam filtering verdicts in your anti-spam policies is applied to the message (the default value is Move message to Junk Email folder).

 7 to 9: The message is marked as High confidence spam.
 The action that you've configured for High confidence spam filtering verdicts in your anti-spam policies is applied to the message (the default value is Move message to Junk Email folder).

 Specify any additional properties that you want for the rule.
 When you're finished, click Save.

 How do you know this worked?

-To verify that this procedure is working correctly, send an email message to someone inside your organization, and verify that the action performed on the message is as expected.
-For example, if you set the spam confidence level (SCL) to Bypass spam filtering, then the message should be sent to the specified recipient's inbox.
+To verify that you've correctly set the SCL in messages, send an email message to someone inside your organization, and verify that the action performed on the message is as expected.
+For example, if you set the spam confidence level (SCL) to Bypass spam filtering, then the message should be sent to the specified recipient's Inbox.
 However, if you set the spam confidence level (SCL) to 9, and the High confidence spam action for your applicable anti-spam policies is to move the message to the Junk Email folder, then the message should be sent to the specified recipient's Junk Email folder.